josephC45/url_shortner/README.md

 The application follows a microservices architecture, leveraging Eureka for service discovery and Feign for inter-service communication, simplifying HTTP client implementation and enabling dynamic service resolution.

+A lightweight, responsive Vue.js frontend delivers a seamless user interface.
+I was initially using AOP; however, after making the application reactive, SLF4J and Logback were chosen for logging.
+Application monitoring and visualization are implemented with Micrometer, Prometheus, and Grafana, providing robust observability across services.

-A lightweight, responsive Vue.js frontend offers a seamless user interface, while Aspect-Oriented Programming (AOP) ensures consistent logging and observability across services.
-The project is fully containerized with Docker, and CI/CD pipelines are implemented using GitHub Actions to enable rapid, reliable deployments.
+The entire project is containerized with Docker, and CI/CD pipelines are set up with GitHub Actions to support fast, reliable deployments.

 ---

 ## Features

 - **Frontend:** Vue.js, JavaScript
-- **Backend:** Java, Spring Boot, Aspect-Oriented Programming (AOP), reactive programming, multithreading
+- **Backend:** Java, Spring Boot, reactive programming, multithreading
 - **Security:** JWT authentication/authorization, Cookies
 - **Service Discovery:** Enables dynamic discovery of microservices for scalable deployment (Eureka)
 - **API Gateway:** Centralized routing and request handling, including authentication, rate limiting, and load balancing (Feign)